gaultier/blog/gnuplot_lang.md

 ## The problem

 In short, we get a text file where each line contains random ASCII characters.
-For each line, we must find the first and last digit characters, combine them into an number and at the end output the sum of all these numbers.
+For each line, we must find the first and last digit characters, combine them into a number and at the end output the sum of all these numbers.

 The way we read the data into a variable is through a shell command: